malikfahad7/Dice-Roller-App/README.md

-A simple dice roller app made using kotlin
+A simple dice roller app made using Jetpack Compose